 4.1 Pairing with Vegetables

-- Carrots: Their natural sweetness balances the richness of the meat.
+- Carrots: Their sweetness balances the meat.

 4.2 Complementary Sides